f0rw4rd/stheno-embedded-toolkit/README.md

 ### Tool Sources

 All tools are built from their official upstream sources:
-- BusyBox, Bash, strace, tcpdump, socat, nmap/ncat - Built from source
+- BusyBox, Bash, strace, tcpdump, socat, nmap/ncat, ply - Built from source
-- GDB - Downloaded from gdb-static releases for reliability
+- GDBserver - Built from GNU GDB source